 Antibiotics may be prescribed for several days following surgery.
 Sutures are generally removed within one week.
 Swelling and some bruising may occur which should subside within a few weeks.
 Our doctors will prescribe ice compresses and eye exercises to reduce swelling and regain mobility.
 Women will be allowed to use eye cosmetics up to two weeks after surgery.
 You can proceed with your normal daily activities within 1 to 2 weeks.
 A final evaluation may occur within several months from the initial surgical procedure.

 Your insurance company may pay for all or part of the costs associated with your surgery if it is performed as a result of nasal obstruction.
 It is recommended that you check with your carrier to determine if there is coverage.

 Boise, Idaho 83702

-The Whitewater Oral Surgery Group’s Digital Media Library is where you will find many full-motion video, 3D animation, clinical and before-and-after video files.
-By visiting the digital media library pages, you will be able to view video presentations of common and complex topics ranging from corrective jaw surgery, dental implant surgery, and wisdom tooth.
+The Whitewater Oral Surgery Group’s Digital Media Library is where you will find many full-motion videos, 3D animations, clinical and before-and-after video files.
+By visiting the digital media library pages, you will be able to view video presentations of common and complex topics ranging from corrective jaw surgery, dental implant surgery, and wisdom tooth surgery.
 The Boise OMS Digital Media Library is a growing collection of Maxillofacial Surgery topics so be sure to check back.